GDGVIT/Priority-Msg-Bot/README.md

 2. /remind

-This command makes the  bot list all the important messages that are being stored
+This command makes the  bot list all the important events that will occur in the next 3 days

 <br>